A UNESCO Natural World Heritage site, a

 is known for having very beautiful natural surroundings.
 The largest part of

-Manas national park is covered with mixed deciduous forests, which are interspersed by
+Manas national park is covered with mixed deciduous forests, which are

-of draining.
+is main source of draining.

-Manas national park provides protection to the aggressive creatures like tigers,
+Manas national park provides protection to the aggressive creatures like

-and the pygmy hog.
+hare and the pygmy hog.

 The birds have a wide variety of migratory and local birds.
 Some of the